 Voting is a fundamental act of civic participation through which young people contribute to democracy.
 While it’s one of many ways forms that youth engagement can take, it is a powerful way for youth to make their voices heard and to have an impact on issues that affect them and their communities.
 Their votes can be influential and even decisive.
 And, because elections happen everywhere, they are universal and frequent opportunities for civic learning and engagement that can also serve as entry points to other forms of participation.

-Yet, historically, young people have voted at lower rates than older adults.
-That may be starting to change: in 2018, youth turnout was the highest we have ever recorded for a midterm election, and young people's participation increased (compared to 2014) more than that of older voters.
-That said, our research consistently indicates that election systems and the preparation many young people receive (or fail to receive) to become informed voters are inadequate, leading to significant variations in voting rates by race/ethnicity, educational attainment, and other socioeconomic and demographic factors.
+Historically, young people have voted at lower rates than older adults.
+That may be starting to change: as you can read below, 2018 and 2020 saw major increases in youth voter turnout.
+However, there's still much work to do.
+Our research consistently indicates that election systems and the preparation many young people receive (or fail to receive) to become informed voters are inadequate, leading to significant variations in voting rates by race/ethnicity, educational attainment, and other socioeconomic and demographic factors.
 When certain groups have more say in what happens in their communities and the nation, we fall short of the premise of our democracy, which relies on participation.
 At the same time, we miss an opportunity to improve our communities and the systems that develop informed and passionate civic actors by not actively addressing structural barriers to civic learning and opportunities.
 Thus, broadening youth voting is one of the vital tasks in strengthening democracy.

 Data Tools and Major Reports